Metaswitch/clearwater-docker/README.md

     # Build all the other Clearwater Docker images and start a deployment.
     sudo docker-compose -f minimal-distributed.yaml up -d

+### Scaling the deployment

+Having started up a deployment, it is then possible to scale it by adding more Sprout, Memcached, Chronos or Cassandra nodes.
+E.g. to spin up an additional node of each of these types, run:

+    sudo docker-compose -f minimal-distributed.yaml scale sprout=2 memcached=2 chronos=2 cassandra=2

+Note that scaling of Docker deployments is a work in progress and there are currently a number of known issues...

+* Bono doesn’t automatically start using new Sprout nodes unless the Bono process is restarted, e.g.

+    `sudo docker exec clearwaterdocker_bono_1 sudo service bono restart`

+* Homestead-prov and Ellis don’t load balance across multiple Cassandra nodes.

+* There is no tested or documented process for scaling down clusters of storage nodes in Docker -- it isn't sufficient to just delete the containers as they need to be explicitly decommissioned and removed from the clusters.

+If you scale up the clusters of storage nodes, you can monitor progress as new nodes join the clusters by running `utils/show_cluster_state.sh`.

 ## Manual Turn-Up